tutocom/PHP-FFMpeg/README.md

 ```

 FFMpeg will autodetect ffmpeg and ffprobe binaries.
 If you want to give binary
-paths explicitely, you can pass an array as configuration.
+paths explicitly, you can pass an array as configuration.
 A `Psr\Logger\LoggerInterface`
 can also be passed to log binary executions.

 ```php